 You can create a Cached Query right from the Explorer.
 If you haven’t already saved your query, give it a name (ex: “Purchases this Month”) to save the query.
 Then, to cache your most important queries just click the “Enable Caching” checkbox and set your refresh rate.

-Cached queries are automatically configured with a refresh_rate of every 4 hours.
-This query computation interval can be edited to match your application’s needs – from being prepared every 24 hours (daily) to as frequently as every hour.
+Cached queries are automatically configured with a refresh_rate of every 4 hours, but this query computation interval can be edited to match your application’s needs, up to 48 hours.
 Cached Queries that refresh more frequently will generate more properties scanned.

 To find out whether your query has successfully been cached, the Explorer will show you “Caching is enabled” and lets you know when the query was last computed.
 Sample: